neilhwatson/evolve_cfengine_freelib/INSTALL.md

 ## Building data files

 Here's a trivial example to get you started.
-First create data file to define class.
+First create a data file to define classes using the classmatch function.
 ```
 vim masterfiles/efl_data/classes/efl_classmatch.json
 [